stoplightio/elements/CONTRIBUTING.md

 ## Testing

-### Guiding principles
+### Guiding Principles

 The aim should never be to write tests for the sake of writing tests.
 In our opinion the goal of testing is **to give developers confidence** when making changes to the codebase, be it adding new features, cleaning up tech debt, or fixing bugs.

-Well-written tests also **spare tons of time** when authoring or reviewing PRs as one doesn't have to run through hundreds of test cases manually to verify everything still works as intended.
+Well-written tests also **saves time** when authoring or reviewing PRs as you don't have to run through hundreds of test cases manually to verify everything still works as intended.
-On the other hand, **badly written tests** that depend on the implementation will need to be changed any time the implementation changes, **causing frustration and unnecessary work**, while barely adding any value.
+On the other hand, **badly written tests** that depend on the implementation need to be changed any time the implementation changes, **causing frustration and unnecessary work**, while barely adding any value.

 In order to achieve good quality tests, **please follow the following principles**:
 - Always test the **behavior** of a component, not the implementation.